China: Working and Living

-Almost invariably, visas must be obtained before arriving in the country; they can be for single entry or multiple entry.
-The most common types of visa are as follows:
+Visas must almost always be obtained before arriving in China.
+Visas can be for single entry or multiple entry, and the most commonly used ones are as follows:

 - L Visa: for short-term personal visits;

-- X Visa: for students with courses longer then six months;
+- X Visa: for students with courses longer than six months;

 - Z Visa: for people taking up employment, and their family members;

 Although there are concentrations of foreigners in some major cities – notably Beijing and Shanghai (which has 300,000 expats) – where you can expect to find a parallel 'Western' life-style and facilities, in most parts of China that is not the case.
 Few people speak English and you won't get very far without at least an elementary knowledge of Chinese.
 Western foods and dishes are scarcely available.
 Fortunately the standard of cuisine in restaurants is generally excellent, even in the most modest establishments.

 Of course, if you are employed at a site operated by a Western company, even in a remote region, you may well find some foreigners and Westernised facilities which may dull the shock of a transition to China.
 Some people, however, may prefer to take on the change in a full frontal way!